 Deferred income tax is recognised, using the liability method, on temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the financial statements.
 The currently-enacted tax rates as of the reporting date are used for determining the accrued amount of income taxes.
 Deferred tax liabilities are recognized on all taxable temporary differences.
 Deferred tax assets are recognised for all deductible temporary differences, carry forward of unused tax credits and unused tax losses, to the extent that it is probable that taxable profit will be available against which the deductible temporary differences, and the carry forwards of unused tax credits and unused tax losses can be utilised.

-An open-end investment fund is not a taxpayer according to the Corporate Income Tax Law.
+The open-end investment fund is not subject to the Income Tax Law.